-The course will focus on recent developments in the field of international law, and guide students through the central debates within the discipline.
-It begins with the philosophy of law, seeking to help students understand the origin of laws, and enter a legal mindset..
+The course focuses on recent developments in the field of international law, and guides students through the central debates within the discipline.
+It begins with the philosophy of law, seeking to help students understand the origin of laws, and enter a legal mindset.
 It then covers the main theories of international law, drawing from realism to liberal institutionalism and constructivism.

 This two-week course is aimed at adults who are keen to learn the fundamentals of International Law in the 21st century.
 Prior legal training is not required, as all the necessary concepts will be covered during this intensive course.